 Has your once cooperative baby turned into a temper tantrum throwing toddler when it’s time to take a bath?
 You’re not alone.

-There should be a support group for parents of toddlers who hate bath time – but because we have not found such a group, we asked a large group of moms for their bath time hints to help their toddler through the trauma of bath time.
+There should be a support group for parents of toddlers who hate bath time.
+Because we have not found such a support group, we asked a large group of moms for their bath time hints to get their toddler through the trauma of bath time.

 For some toddlers, it is water in the eyes for others it’s staying seated in the tub.
-Whatever ails your child during tub time – we have a few hints to get them through and plenty of bath time activity ideas!
+Whatever ails your child during tub time – we have a few hints to get them through.

 How to Get Them to Get in The Tub

-The first battle in the bath time saga is getting your toddler in the tub.
+The first battle in the “I hate bath time” saga is getting your toddler in the tub.
 If your child fights the tub, try one of these tips used by other parents.

 “I have started to make my own natural dyes and will put a few drops in the tub to color the water.
 I let my son choose what color he wants to take a bath in that night.
 It really helps him get excited about getting in the tub.” – Coleen